simplay/pigeon/README.md

 + Prevent a user from being moved by assigning him to a special group.
 + Compiles to an executable jar that can be run on any platform which has java installed.
 + Optional boostrapping of default roles and channels.
++ Formatted channel descriptions, updated by the bot.

 ## Requirements
 + JRuby 9.0.1.0